Shazinsherif/Employee-attrition/README.md

-Project: Customer Segmentation Analysis
+Project: Employee Attrition Prediction

+The objective of this project is to analyze employee data to predict the likelihood of attrition (i.e., employees leaving the company).
+By identifying factors contributing to attrition, HR departments can take proactive measures to retain valuable employees and improve overall employee satisfaction.

-For this project, we'll use a retail dataset containing information about customer purchases.
-We have taken the dataset from Kaggle (IBM HR Analytics Employee Attrition & Performance dataset).
+For this project, we'll use the IBM HR Analytics Employee Attrition & Performance dataset, which contains various features about employees such as age, job role, work environment satisfaction, and whether they've left the company or not

-Objective
-The objective of this project is to segment customers based on their purchasing behavior and demographic information.
-This segmentation can help businesses better understand their customers and tailor marketing strategies accordingly.